Yash-op7/programming-contests-streak-challenge/day_1/log.md

 # Friday, 2nd August 2024

-# Quote of the day: Sacrifice current comfort for the future comfort and greatness. 🔥
+# Quote of the day: Sacrifice current comfort for future comfort and greatness. 🔥

 The contest I am giving today is: Leetcode - Weekly Contest 408